Last Updated on

 Watch this video if you would like to learn how to breastfeed in your Boba:

-This wrap makes hands free baby wearing easy whether you are out and about or on the couch with your sleeping baby.
+This wrap makes hands free baby wearing easy whether you are out and about, or on the couch with your sleeping baby.

 I have the Boba wrap in grey but it comes in several great colors and patterns now.

 Babies love being worn in a wrap

 Babies that are carried fuss less and sleep more.
 They are comforted by the close contact and sound of your heartbeat.

 I used this wrap a lot with my daughter when I was working.
 I worked part time from home after she was born and there were times I had to work and tend to her at the same time.

 I also wore my son in my same Boba a lot when he was a newborn.
 I used it once I went back to work with him too.
 I had to wear him and work several times and he slept right through it.

 Once you get the hang of the wrap down it’s easy to get them in and out.
 They love being so snug and cuddled next to you.

-Any negatives to a wrap?
+Are there any negatives to a wrap?

-I don’t believe any of the negatives outweigh the pros but if you are weighing your options these could be considered a con for you:
+I don’t believe any of the negatives outweigh the pros, but if you are weighing your options these could be considered a con for you:

-May not be the best all in one solution.
+A baby wrap may not be the best all in one solution.
 If you really only want to buy one baby carrier that can be used through toddler hood you may be better off with a soft structured carrier such as the Ergo.

 You will need to learn how to tie the wrap.
 You will need to practice a few times before you can just pop your baby in.
 I don’t believe it’s hard to learn but you may not want to take the time when there are other carriers out there that are simpler right out of the box.

 Since it is a long piece of fabric it can be kind of hot once you have it on.
 Once your baby is in it of course it will be even warmer.
 So, it may not be the best choice for a humid summer day.

-The Boba wrap is a soft tie carrier for your baby.
-It’s easy to learn how to tie with a little practice and very cuddly and supportive for a newborn.
-I have used it for both of my babies and it was my go to newborn baby wearing carrier.
+I ended up using the same Boba wrap for all three of my babies and it was my go to newborn baby wearing carrier.
 It’s also easy to breastfeed in a wrap.

-You can find the Boba at a discounted price with free shipping and returns.
+You can find the Boba here.